 Vacation Bible School – A week-long, evening, summer-time formation opportunity for children from preschool through 5th grade, staffed by volunteers, includes scripture-based theme with activities, dinner, fellowship and lots of fun!

 The goal of the Youth Ministry program is to provide a safe place for youth to feel welcome and to explore and grow in their faith.
 All youth in grades 6-12 are invited to join us in learning about our faith and taking part in fun activities.
 All youth events have Safeguarding God’s Children trained adults in attendance and abide by the guidelines and policies of the Diocese of Kansas to keep our youth safe.
 Our youth are also encouraged to participate in our Diocesan Youth Ministry programs. (www.edokyouth.wordpress.com).
-Youth Group meets on Wednesday evenings at 6:30 pm during the school year.
-For more information contact the youth minister, Sean Connelley.
-Email –
+Youth Group meets on Sunday evenings at 6:00 pm during the school year.
+For more information contact our youth ministers, Jaaron Alfred and Brittani Casement.
+Email – or contact the church office at 316-721-8096.

 There are several opportunities for both men and women.
 All of the following groups allow you to become as involved as you would like.